spoon1997/Chronotension-Field-Theory/Speculative_Theories/From_Knot_to_Collapse.md

 The cycle is not born from entropy, but from the memory of form.
 From knot to collapse, and back again.
 The universe breathes.

 And somewhere in that rhythm — in the self-knotting of time — perhaps a mind awakens.
-Perhaps this moment, this quiet reflection in the dark, is not separate from that great breath.
+Perhaps this moment, this quiet reflection, is not separate from that great breath.

 Perhaps you — the thinker — are a Chronode remembering itself.